Archive for May, 2010

 Dubray Tallman back with “Dubi meets the fans” and on this edition we have a double shot weekend with World League Wrestling from Richmond Missouri on April 23rd and April 24th from Concordia Missouri .

 We arrived at WLW on Friday afternoon and Brian tried to be cheap and save money on a motel room by looking around town, but the locals stated that they wouldn’t recommend anything but Super 8.
 Brian was on vacation so he back down from going elsewhere.
-When we checked in, the price for a Jacuzzi room was not much difference and with our AAA membership we got 10% off….
+When we checked in, the price for a Jacuzzi room with the best bathroom heater they had, it was not much difference and with our AAA membership we got 10% off….
 So I had something to look forward to after the matches’ yay.